 Optional Add-Ins and Topping Ideas

-Make it spicy, stretch it further, or turn it into a taco-night twist with these easy add-ons.
+Make it spicy, stretch it further, or turn it into a taco-night twist with these easy add-ons, like black beans and corn for extra texture, which add fiber and protein, and explore easy leftover rotisserie chicken ideas.

 How to Store and Reheat It Right